 A deduction will be applied for activities qualified as Investigation and Development directly executed in the Canary Islands.
 A 45% deduction of eligible cost against the 25% granted in the rest of Spain.
 In the case of a deduction for Technological Innovation, in the Canary Islands the amount will be of a 45% against the 12% in the mainland and the Balearic Islands.
 This incentive can be applied to digital animation projects, post-production and video games.

 At Las Hormigas Negras we offer consulting services on Tax Incentives.
-For more information, contact us and we will tell you how you can benefit from the advantages of filming in the Canary Islands.
+For more information, contact us and we will tell you how you can benefit from tax advantages of filmmaking in the Canary Islands.